Technology & Ethics

 December 11 Mark Hagerott, Distinguished Professor of Cyber Security, United States Naval Academy

 Robots, cyber and war: An historical framework to make a bit more sense of it all

-January 22 Chris Bosso, Professor and Associate Dean, School of Public Policy and Urban Affairs, Northeastern University
+January 22 Chris Bosso, Professor, School of Public Policy and Urban Affairs, Northeastern University

 Governing Emerging Technologies: Lessons from a decade of Nano